oddlyfunctional/mrodrigues.github.io/_posts/2018-12-12-code-reuse-with-transducers-in-reasonml-part-1.md

 language.

-The first time I tried to understand transducers, I thought it was just a technique to optimize memory consumption by avoiding unnecessary intermediate steps.
+The first time I tried to understand transducers, I thought it was just a technique to reduce memory allocation by avoiding unnecessary intermediate steps.
 Due to my background in object-oriented design, I failed to consider what makes transducers really shine: complete decoupling between data transformation, data combination and data source.
 In a language with